MB · DPM · MSc · MRCPI · FRCPsych

 In the field of dementia, Dr. Salib co-validated the Mental Alternation Test (MAT) as a rapid, practical screening tool for primary care — work that influenced its adoption in the Canadian Longitudinal Study on Aging.
 He also contributed important negative evidence to the contested aluminium-Alzheimer's debate through a case-control study and a comprehensive literature review.

-As Honorary Senior Lecturer at the University of Liverpool, Dr. Salib has shaped the next generation of psychiatrists while remaining deeply committed to his patients.
-His research spans suicide in the elderly, weather and mental health, transcultural psychiatry, forensic practices, and social dimensions of psychiatric illness — always with a focus on improving clinical understanding and patient outcomes.
+As Honorary Senior Lecturer at the University of Liverpool, Dr. Salib helped shape a generation of psychiatrists while remaining deeply committed to his patients.
+His research spanned suicide in the elderly, weather and mental health, transcultural psychiatry, forensic practices, and social dimensions of psychiatric illness — always with a focus on improving clinical understanding and patient outcomes.

 Honorary Senior Lecturer, University of Liverpool (previously Honorary Research Fellow)